verrazzano/docs/content/en/docs/observability/monitoring/metrics/configure/thanos/thanos.md

 ## Enable Thanos

-To enable the Thanos Prometheus Sidecar, Query, and Query Frontend components:
+To enable Thanos in Verrazzano, add the following:

 {{< clipboard >}}
 <div class="highlight">